tomysli/Guidelines/Development_Guidelines.md

 More likely is when your code need some bug fix or enhancement, often require adding methods or parameters so that it could not be done by just injecting another implementation.
 Ask yourself, how many interfaces at your code base having only one implementation?
 How often you need to fix the very one implementation and that change propagates back to its interface?
 Unstable interfaces are only burdens for maintenance.

 **Modern mock framework don’t need interface to mock**

 Another reason for having interfaces is for testability.
 Before the invention of modern mocking library, interfaces are required to implement mock objects, for example, [jMock](http://jmock.org/) can only mock interfaces.
-However, the invention of modern mocking library like Mockito make concrete class mocking possible, thus interfaces should be exist solely for testability.
+However, the invention of modern mocking library like [Mockito](https://site.mockito.org/) make concrete class mocking possible, thus interfaces should NOT be exist solely for testability.

-For more about when not to apply this principle, see OCP in the section “D5 Be SOLID”.
+For more about when not to apply this principle, see OCP in the section "D5 - Be SOLID".